SharonLutz/powerGcE/README.md

 ```

 ## Input
-For n cases and controls (input: nCases, nControls), the SNP is generated from a binomial distribution with a specified MAF(input: MAF) and the environmental exposure E is generated from a normal distributions with user specifed mean and vairance (input: meanE, varE).
-The binary outcome Y is generated from a binomial distirubtion such that:
+For n cases and controls (input: nCases, nControls), the SNP is generated from a binomial distribution with a specified MAF(input: MAF) and the environmental exposure E is generated from a normal distributions with user specified mean and variance (input: meanE, varE).
+The binary outcome Y is generated from a binomial distribution such that:

 logit\[P(Y=1)\] = &beta;<sub>0</sub> + &beta;<sub>SNP</sub> SNP + &beta;<sub>E</sub> E + &beta;<sub>I</sub> E*SNP

+Then, the empirical power is calculated based on the proportion of simulations where the p-value for the interaction term is less than the user specified alpha level.

-See the manpage for more detail regarding the input of the gxeRC function.
+See the manpage for more detail regarding the input of the powerGcE function.

 ```
-library(gxeRC)
+library(powerGcE)
-?gxeRC # For details on this function
+?powerGcE # For details on this function
 ```

 ## Example
-For 5,000 subjects, 3 SNPs X with MAF of 0.05, 0.01, and 0.005, respectively, and a normally distributed environmental factor Z, we generated the power for the SNP by environment interaction on the outcome Y for each SNP independently and for the joint interaction using the following commands.
+For 407 cases and 376 controls, consider a SNP with a MAF of 0.45 and a normally distributed environmental exposure with a mean of 0 and a variance of 0.99.
+The binary outcome Y is generated such that

+logit\[P(Y=1)\] = -0.32 + 0.17*SNP + 0.97*E + &beta;<sub>I</sub> E*SNP

+where  &beta;<sub>I</sub varies from -1 to -0.75 by 0.05.
+The code to run this example is given below.

 ```
 library(powerGcE)